NashAiomos/icrc_motoko/README.md

 ### Main Logic (lib)
 - **File**: `src/ICRC/lib.mo`
 - **Purpose**: Combines various modules to provide all external ICRC-2 Token interfaces.
 It calls `Utils`, `Transfer`, and `Account` to handle token initialization, state management, transaction operations, archiving logic, and balance queries.

+### Freeze Logic (Freeze)
+- **File**: `src/ICRC/Freeze.mo`
+- **Purpose**: The freeze functionality allows administrators to restrict specific accounts from performing any token operations (e.g., transfers, approvals).Frozen accounts are stored in a dedicated data structure for quick lookup.The `freeze_account` and `unfreeze_account` methods can only be called by authorized accounts (e.g., the minting account or a designated admin account).
+Before processing any transaction, the system checks if the involved accounts are frozen.
+If an account is frozen, the transaction is rejected with an appropriate error message.